Global birdsong embeddings enable superior transfer learning for bioacoustic classification: Acknowledgements

 \section{Acknowledgements}

 The German Federal Ministry of Education and Research is funding the development of BirdNET through the project ``BirdNET+'' (FKZ 01|S22072).
 Additionally, Federal Ministry of Environment, Nature Conservation and Nuclear Safety is funding the development of BirdNET through the project ``DeepBirdDetect'' (FKZ 67KI31040E).
 BirdNET is also supported by Jake Holshuh (Cornell class of ’69) and The Arthur Vining Davis Foundations.
-Our work in the K. Lisa Yang Center for Conservation Bioacoustics is made possible by the generosity of K. Lisa Yang to advance innovative conservation technologies to inspire and inform the conservation of wildlife and habitats.
+The work in the K. Lisa Yang Center for Conservation Bioacoustics is made possible by the generosity of K. Lisa Yang to advance innovative conservation technologies to inspire and inform the conservation of wildlife and habitats.
 BG acknowledges funding from the Landesforschungsförderung Hamburg within the AuTag BeoFisch (LFF-FV91) project while working as a researcher at the Hamburg University of Applied Sciences.
+We also acknowledge the rest of the Google Perch team (Vincent Dumoulin, Eleni Triantafillou, Bart van Merrienboer, and Jenny Hamer) who contributed to the development of the Perch model and offered numerous helpful suggestions on this work.